 As a write, I am on my way to Chicago to meet with my forum group.
 A forum is a small group, usually 8 to 12 like-minded CEOs and entrepreneurs, who get together on a regular basis.
-Business leadership organizations, like Entrepreneur’s Organization (EO), Young President’s Organization (YPO) and Vistage, all provide forum groups as a way for members to share challenges and successes, both personally and professionally, in a trusted confidential setting to help each other get better.
+Business leadership organizations, like Entrepreneur’s Organization (EO), Young President’s Organization (YPO), and Vistage, all provide forum groups as a way for members to share challenges and successes, both personally and professionally, in a trusted, confidential setting to help each other get better.

-I am in an EO Forum that brings 9 of us together from Montreal, DC, Greenville, Raleigh, Charlotte and Miami, and we meet in a different location once per quarter.
+I am in an EO Forum that brings 9 of us together from Montreal, DC, Greenville, Raleigh, Charlotte, and Miami, and we meet in a different location once per quarter.
 Everyone gives and receives, but no matter what, you always leave feeling that you received much more than you gave because you can learn something from every person in the room.
 I’ve always loved going to my forum because of the tremendous value I receive.

 My think time allows me to make clearer decisions and to think creatively on new concepts.
 I think about the work we do and make adjustments for stronger outcomes.
 I also look for bright spots and minor majors, minor changes that have the potential to make major results.
-My think time helps me to recharge my brain.
-I return home excited, full of new ideas and feeling more grounded.
+My thinking time helps me to recharge my brain.
+I return home excited, full of new ideas, and feeling more grounded.

 When things in life are moving a mile a minute, you need to make time to stop, reflect and think.
 Forum has forced me to have think time because it takes me away from my business and family for a few days.
 Believe it or not, you can create the same magic for yourself.